Fortunatusmokaya/Fortunatusmokaya/README.md

 - 👋 Hi, I’m @Fortunatusmokaya
+- I do low level "coding and programming".
-- 👀 I’m interested in CyberSecurity, Random Tech Stuffs and Human Health Care.
+- 👀 I’m interested in Random Tech Stuffs and Human Health Care.
 - 🌱 I’m currently learning about JavaScript Frameworks.
-- 🚀 I’m looking to collaborate on development of advanced WhatsApp bots in JavaScript()
+- 🚀 I’m looking to collaborate in any simple projects.
-- you are not LIMITED
+- You are not LIMITED...

 <!---